OpenSourcingLaw/ai.law/01-Introduction.md

 **AI creators** - concerning the intellectual property regimes data scientists interact with, both as creators of work and consumers of open source.

-## 1.4 Industries and sectors of interest
+## 1.5 Industries and sectors of interest
 Industry specific laws have the effect of creating greater obligations in specified circumstances or allowing for exceptions from laws.
 Where applicable, industry specific scenarios are higlighted to guide best practice for data scientists working within them.
+___

+## References for Chapter 1
+Edwards, L. and Veale, M. (2017) 'Slave to the algorithm?
+Why a 'right to an explanation' is probably not the remedy you are looking For', 16 _Duke Law & Technology Review_, 18 (2017)